 Wondering how to choose between English and French lavender?
-Here are a few key differences between French and English lavender to make a decision you won’t regret!
+Here are a few key facts to make a decision you won’t regret!

 Read also:

 Which is best?
-Which one deserves a spot in your garden ?
+Which lavender deserves a spot in your garden ?
 Read on to tell them apart and discover which is best for you!

 English lavender vs both French lavenders!

-First and foremost, it’s important to be aware that what people call French lavender is either of two different species.
-These are:
+First and foremost, it’s important to know that what people call French lavender is either of two species.

 On the other hand, in the English language, English lavender is always Lavandula angustifolia.